kerron/misc/thailand.md

 ## Koh Tao

-Things to do: snorkelling, swim, relax, massage, watch fire-shows, romantic dinner, dance, scenic Recommended Time: Forever, Keep left when you get off the boat.
+**Things to do**: snorkelling, swim, relax, massage, watch fire-shows, romantic dinner, dance, scenic

+**Recommended Time**: Forever, Keep left when you get off the boat.

 Koh Tao is by far one of the the most beautiful places I've ever been.
 They say Hoi An (Vietnam) is one of the most romantic places, but it doesn't come close to Koh Tao.
 It's really hard not to be happy here and in awe of just how great life can be.